umdfiresa2024/research-Greenspace/README.md

 library("terra")
 ```

-Opening the csv file and storing the contents in a dataframe df.
+This code segment is for opening the csv file and storing the contents

-4 additional columns are created for call_bin, date, month. dow.
+in a dataframe df.
+4 additional columns are created for call_bin, date,
+month. dow.

 ``` r
 df<-read.csv("panel.csv")